 SNORKEL AND/OR DIVE

-I have been to some pretty wonderful places on this planet–hello French Polynesia!–but I feel like the snorkelling in Curaçao is a level above.
-The island protects its waters and reefs and they are true underwater wonderlands.
-You can stick your head underwater anywhere and see hundreds of tropical fish.
-I have never had so much fun snarling.
-I am not a diver but there are so many dive centres and over 70 dive spots in Curaçao for all levels, whether you want to learn or you’re an expert who’s honed his skills.
+I have been to some pretty wonderful places on this planet–hello French Polynesia!–and I feel like the snorkelling in Curaçao is up there with the best of them.
+The island protects its waters and reefs, which creates true underwater wonderlands.
+You can stick your head underwater anywhere and observe hundreds of tropical fish.
+I have never had so much fun snorkelling.
+I am not a diver but if you are, there are over 70 dive spots in Curaçao for all levels, whether you want to learn or you’re an expert honed your skills.
 Come prepared with all the equipment you’ll need, especially if they’re customized like a prescription mask, for example (I own one and wouldn’t see anything if I had to dive with a regular rented mask).
 You can also rent everything you need at one of the many dive centres.
-You can do a lot of shore diving without ever having to get on a boat.
+You can do a lot of shore diving without ever having to get on a boat or go on one of the many organized excursions.
 And of course, the highlight of my snorkelling on Curaçao was swimming with turtles.
 Read all about that magical experience.

 AND A FEW MORE THINGS